Acanthite: Properties, Characteristics and Uses

 The cliff At atmospheric pressure and temperature it usually occurs in the monoclinic crystalline system, while the variety silver It always occurs in the cubic crystalline system when it exceeds 179 degrees Celsius of formation.

-See also Prasiolite: Meaning, Properties and Uses
+See also Tiger's Eye Quartz: Properties, Meaning and Uses

 Argentina or cliff It is also usually identified due to its semi-glossy black stripe color, in addition to the fact that its hardness on the Mohs scale is low, being 2.